 Is the Mold Remediation Technician Properly Certified?

-Before you hire a mold technician, it’s a good idea to check their underlying education, experience and do they hold any mold / moisture specific certifications and understand what they mean.
+Before you hire a mold technician, it’s a good idea to check their underlying education and experience and do they hold any mold/moisture-specific certifications and understand what they mean.
 Ideally, you’ll work with a technician that is WRT (water restoration) and AMRT (applied microbial remediation) certified by agencies like the IICRC (the Institute of Inspection, Cleaning, and Restoration Certification).
 Other good certifications are from the Professional Mold Institute (PMII) or the totally independent American Council for Accredited Certification (ACAC)

 What Kind of Testing Will Be Done?

 This is an important question to ask if you want to know what kind of mold has been growing in your home.
 Although all molds are removed by similar technologies and processes, you might like to know a bit more about the particular mold that caused you so much trouble.

 Inquire about the types of mold testing, as well as any extra costs that could accompany the tests.
 Keep in mind that credible technicians should be using real testing labs, not store-bought mold test kits, and these can add a fee to your overall inspection costs.

 Speaking of costs, ensure that you understand all the ins and outs of the bill you’ll face.
 Ask for an entire cost breakdown, from the mold inspection fees to labor prices.
 If possible, get this in writing so that you can avoid miscommunication and surprise fees later on.

 Although you might not really have an interest in mold removal and/or remediation, this is a good question to ask before anyone enters your home.
 The more upfront and honest the mold technician appears to be, the better off you’ll be in the long haul.